podferry/Support/FAQ.md

 ### Trial

 #### I was previously a free user.
 What changed?
-To ensure a scalable, reliable, and high-quality service for supporters, we transitioned away from free access.
+To ensure a reliable service for supporters, PodFerry transitioned away from free access.
 Free users are temporarily granted trial access before requiring a supporter plan.

 #### How long does the trial last?
 The trial period lasts 21 days.
 After that, synchronization authentication will no longer be available without a supporter plan.